How do I restore my file after an encoding error?

 You can watch our video to help you to fix your encoding issue, or follow the article below. 👇

-💡 Sometimes, opening a .csv file in a software (a certain version of Excel for example), changes its encoding, which prevents proper readability by another software.
+💡 Sometimes, opening a .csv file in a software (a particular version of Excel for example) changes its encoding, which prevents proper readability by another software.

 Here are the most frequent cases of modification of the encoding when opening a file: